 - Research your contractor.
 Be sure you do your homework before you hire a contractor.
-Talk to other business and companies who have used different contractors in your area.
+Talk to other businesses and companies who have used different contractors in your area.
 Check out the buildings that those contractors have worked on.
-Make sure they are the style you want for your commercial space and that they have done the kind of work you want done.
+Make sure they are the style you want for your commercial space and that they have done the kind of work you want to be done.

 - Determine a budget before you begin.
 If you have a good idea of how much you are willing to spend in advance, it will help you prioritize your project and keep your plans and your expenses in line.
 However, be sure to budget for unanticipated changes or alterations, so that you are not caught unprepared if your plan has to change due to unforeseen reasons.

 - Talk to others in your office.
-It is equally important to get input from other key decision makers in your office before you begin renovation.
-They can help do research about different areas of importance for your renovation, and they may be able to think of additional areas that need addressing while you are renovating.
+It is equally important to get input from other key decision-makers in your office before you begin the renovation.
+They can help research different areas of importance for your renovation, and they may be able to think of additional areas that need addressing while you are renovating.